 This 79 acres of an exceptional and diverse representation of Ashtabula County’s natural habitats was acquired with OPWC grant funds in 2007.

-The highlights of the park are: approximately 3500’ of Conneaut Creek, a designated Ohio Wild and Scenic River, 34 acres of forested high quality riparian wetland, 20 acres of upland mixed woodland, 16 acres of cultivated/successional to partially restore to meadow and forest, 4 Ohio listed plants, and a steep high bank overlooking the riparian area and creek below.
+The highlights of the park are: steep bank overlooking approximately 3500’ of Conneaut Creek, a designated Ohio Wild and Scenic River, 34 acres of forested high quality riparian wetland, 20 acres of upland mixed woodland, 16 acres of cultivated/successional to partially restored to meadow and forest, 4 Ohio listed plants, and high bank above the riparian area and creek below.
 It also has the foundation remnants of the pre-1800 Blakeslee homestead site.

 Dawn to Dusk

 79 acres, fishing, hiking, and scenic views.
 No restrooms.
 No water or electric.
 Parking lot.
 Paved trail.
 Monarch Butterfly and Pollinator garden.
 Picnic table.

 Birding and photography, primitive loop trail, butterfly garden with seating.
 The Warbler enthusiast will be rewarded with at least 15 different species.
 Activities may include: educational programs, fishing, hiking, X-country skiing.